We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Cut down on stimulants such as alcohol, caffeine, and nicotine.

-The best type of pillow for each person depends on a range of factors, such as sleeping position, snoring, pain, and any allergies.
+The best type of pillow for a person depends on a range of factors, such as sleeping position, snoring, pain, and any allergies.

-Finding a pillow that provides optimal support may improve sleep quality, which may, in turn, improve overall health and well-being.
+Finding a pillow that provides optimal support may improve sleep quality, which may improve overall health and well-being.